kerrychu-zen/pii_recognition/docs/development.md

 gem install zendesk_apps_tools
 ```

-In the project structure, navigate to **app_local** directory, this directory contains all necessary files for any ZAT commands to run.
-Here, start a local HTTP server talking to your Zendesk instance.
+Navigate to **app_local** directory, this directory contains all necessary files for any ZAT commands to run.
+Here, start a local HTTP server talking to your Zendesk product instance.
 ``` sh
 zat server
 ```

-If you want to customise anything the ZAT service, use **manifest.json** file.
+If you want to customise the ZAT service, use **manifest.json** file.
 This file specifies one or more locations in one or more Zendesk products.
 We are building a Support app and will serve this app at `localhost:8080/sidebar`.
 ```
 ...